 - This bot handles just one, time-saving task for this UK-based pharmacy.
-It asks users questions to get them signed up for delivery of their prescriptions.
-So people no longer have to call in, or apply by mail.
-Pharmacy staff no longer have to spend time gathering data and processing applications.
+It asks users questions to get them signed up for delivery of their prescriptions so people no longer have to call in or apply by mail.
+That means pharmacy staff no longer have to spend time gathering data and processing applications, either.
 It can now all be done automatically via bot in a few minutes.

 Therapies With Kim Louise, medical spa